jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-7-renormalization.md

 parent_chapter: 1
 parent_section: null
 ---

-# Section 1.7: Classical Renormalization & Non-Perturbative Methods

-> Divergent series are not failures but messengers: they encode exponentially small non-perturbative effects through their factorial growth, revealing physics invisible to power series.
+Divergent series are not failures but messengers: they encode exponentially small non-perturbative effects through their factorial growth, revealing physics invisible to power series.

 ## Introduction